ash-sxn/GSoC-2023-docker-based-quickstart/05_nodejs/README.md

   - Save your `Jenkinsfile`.
   - Run the commands `git add .` to add the `Jenkinsfile` to the staging, then run `git commit -m "Add initial Jenkinsfile"` to commit the changes.
 Finally, run `git push origin master` to push the changes to your forked repo.
  - Go to Jenkins, login, and click "Create new jobs" under "Welcome to Jenkins!".

-  - In the "Enter an item name" field, specify the name for your new Pipeline project (e.g., "`simple-node-js-react-npm-app`").
+  - In the Enter an item name field, specify the name for your new Multibranch Pipeline project (e.g. simple-node-js-react-npm-app).

-  - Scroll down and click "Pipeline", then click "OK" at the end of the page.
+  - Scroll down and click Multibranch Pipeline, then click OK at the end of the page.

-  - Click the "Pipeline" tab at the top of the page to scroll down to the Pipeline section.
-  - In the "Definition" field, choose the "Pipeline script from SCM" option.
-This option instructs Jenkins to obtain your Pipeline from Source Control Management (SCM), which will be your forked Git repository.
-  - From the "SCM" field, choose "Git".
+  - Click on the Add source in the branch Sources section below discription
-  - In the "Repository URL" field, specify the directory path of your forked repository above, which is `https://github.com/<username>/simple-node-js-react-npm-app.git` (replace `<username>` with your GitHub username).
+  - Select Git and paste the link of your forked repo of the simple-node-js-react-npm-app in project Repository. it will look something like this `https://github.com/<username>/simple-node-js-react-npm-app.git` (replace `<username>` with your github username)

-  - Click "Save" to save your new Pipeline project.
+  - Click Save at the bottom to save your new Multibranch Pipeline project.
 You’re now ready to begin.

-Click the "Build Now" button to build your project.
+  - It will automatically scan for all the branches in your repo It'll search for `master` branch in `simple-node-js-react-npm-app` and start building from the jenkinsfile you pushed in the repo click on the Status section to see.

+  - click on the `master`(branch name of your repo) to see if your build was sucessfull or not.

 - [Add a test stage to your Pipeline](https://www.jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/#add-a-test-stage-to-your-pipeline)